-APPOINTMENT OF THE BATTEN ENDOWED CHAIR IN CYBERSECURITY BATTEN COLLEGE OF ENGINEERING AND TECHNOLOGY as the 2016-21 Batten Endowed Chair in Cybersecurity.
+APPOINTMENT OF THE BATTEN ENDOWED CHAIR IN CYBERSECURITY BATTEN COLLEGE OF ENGINEERING AND TECHNOLOGY

+RESOLVED, that upon the recommendation of the Academic and Research Advancement Committee, the Board of Visitors approves the appointment of Hongyi Wu as the 2016-21 Batten Endowed Chair in Cybersecurity.
 A summary of his career is included below for information purposes.